Share this page

 Learn X in Y minutes

-Where X=make
+Where X=Make

 A Makefile defines a graph of rules for creating a target (or targets).
 Its purpose is to do the minimum amount of work needed to update a target to the most recent version of the source.
 Famously written over a weekend by Stuart Feldman in 1976, it is still widely used (particularly on Unix and Linux) despite many competitors and criticisms.